git-tfs/git-tfs/doc/commands/list-remote-branches.md

 To be able to return the list of the existing branches, all your source code folders corresponding to branches should be converted into branches (a notion introduced by TFS2010).

-If none of your branches is converted into branch in your TFS server, the command will return the message :
+If none of your branches are converted into branch in your TFS server, the command will return the message :

     No TFS branches were found!